herd/herdtools7/asllib/aslspec/aslspec.md

 Type renders do not support any attributes.

+# A note on attributes
+A string with an unspecified attribute name, for example, `"description"` is shorthand for `prose_description = "description"`.

 # Using definitions in LaTeX
 Each kind of definition produces a definition of a LaTeX macro:
 - A type `T` produces a macro `\RenderType{T}`